Transmission Modes in Computer Networks (Simplex, Half-Duplex and Full-Duplex)

 - Or the capacity is divided between signals travelling in both directions.

-Full-duplex mode is used when communication in both direction is required all the time.
-The capacity of the channel, however must be divided between the two directions.
+Full-duplex mode is used when communication in both directions is required all the time.
+The capacity of the channel, however, must be divided between the two directions.

 Example: Telephone Network in which there is communication between two persons by a telephone line, through which both can talk and listen at the same time.